-^{} The Global Balanced Income Fund (Share Class A) was launched on 30 August 2015.
-The Annualised rate is an indication of the average growth of the Fund over one year.
+2 The Annualised rate is an indication of the average growth of the Fund over one year.
 The value of the investment and the income yield derived from the investment, if any, may go down as well as up and past performance is not necessarily indicative of future performance, nor a reliable guide to future performance.
-Hence returns may not be achieved and you may lose all or part of your investment in the Fund.
-Currency fluctuations may affect the value of investments and any derived income
+Currency fluctuations may affect the value of investments and any derived income.